Federal & State Loans

 1. No more than $3,500 of this amount may be in subsidized loans.

 2. No more than $4,500 of this amount may be in subsidized loans.

 3. No more than $5,500 of this amount may be in subsidized loans.

 4. No more than $23,000 of this amount may be in subsidized loans.

 5. No more than $65,500 of this amount may be in subsidized loans.
 The graduate aggregate limit includes all federal loans received for undergraduate study.

 Parents and students sometimes inquire about other loans that can meet educational costs not covered by institutional and federal financial aid.
 Most of these alternative loans are credit-based; more information about them is available in the Office of Financial Aid.

-The Office of Financial Aid encourages students who are eligible for federal student aid to complete the FAFSA and exhaust all federal and state options, including federal loans, before applying for a private loan.
+The Office of Financial Aid encourages students who are eligible for federal student aid to exhaust all federal and state options, including federal loans, before applying for a private loan.
+You must complete the FAFSA to be considered.
 Federal student loans generally have more favorable terms and conditions than private loans.
 Before borrowing a private loan:

 - Compare it to the Federal Direct PLUS Loan.